JohnDuncanScott/2d-game-engine-comparison/README.md

 * **PlayCanvas** - Coding is in JavaScript only.
 Free version does not allow any private projects which is likely a dealbreaker for many people
 * **PuzzleScript** - lets you build really simple tile based puzzle games, so very niche
 * **Stencyl** - free version can only publish to web
 * **TIC-80** – very similar to **PICO-8** but less limited (more memory for code and sprites).
 Free version is pretty fully featured.
-Coding is Lua or JavaScript, no easier alternatives.
+Coding is  or JavaScript, no easier alternatives.
 Can't use external editor without pro version
 * **Twine** - tell interactive non-linear stories, so very niche